lleevveell66/TABLE/README.md

 3) Server 1 reports the details about the attack to the TABLE Server
 4) TABLE Server makes some quick decisions about where in the world this attack originated, using IP geolocation
 5) TABLE Server initiates an Ansible playbook to reach out to all of the participating servers
-6) Each participating server insert the appropriate subnet into the TABLE_ips ipset
+6) Each participating server inserts the appropriate subnet into the TABLE_ips ipset
 7) All further attacks from this subnet to all participating hosts are stopped

 #### Scenario 2: